aary/sharp/TypeSet/README.md

 ## Using `TypeSet` to imitate named arguments

+The motivation behind building this was to allow users to call functions in a manner that conveyed its behavior clearly.
 Similar to named argument passing in many languages, `TypeSet` can be used to imitate named arguments to functions, for example

 ```C++
 /**